ufo-github/ponyfoo/TAGS.md

 - **Blog Schema**
   - Domain fragmentation, allowing users to take control of sub-domains, referred to as slugs
   - 'Dormant' mode: allows quick setup of the environment when the site is not configured
-  - Assets (such as js and css) are now served with absolute urls, for improved caching
   - Personalization.
 Now each blog has its own set of related metadata and social links.

 - Registration and Login Providers